-What’s a fiscal sponsor?
+What’s a fiscal agent?
 Excellent question!
 Below, we’ve compiled the most frequently asked questions about fiscal sponsors and provided some answers.

-A fiscal sponsor is an organization that agrees to accept and be responsible for grant funds on your behalf.
+A fiscal agent is an organization that agrees to accept and be responsible for grant funds on your behalf.

-Why would I want to designate a fiscal sponsor?
+Why would I want to designate a fiscal agent?

 The Foundation, by law, must issue you a 1099 (reporting form for miscellaneous income) at the end of the year.
 A copy of this form also goes directly to the IRS.

 As an individual, you’ll probably have to pay taxes on your grant.
-Fiscal sponsors, on the other hand, are usually non-profit organizations that can accept the funds without tax liability.
+Fiscal agents, on the other hand, are usually non-profit organizations that can accept the funds without tax liability.

 This varies.
-Generally speaking, your school, school district, school board, institution's grants administration or development office, or local union may serve as a fiscal sponsor.
+Generally speaking, your school, school district, school board, institution's grants administration or development office, or local union may serve as a fiscal agent.

 This depends mostly on the administrative structure of your school district, college, or university.
 If you aren’t sure of the procedure, talk to your principal, someone from the central office, your dean, or someone from your institution's sponsored research office.
 You may also want to speak to colleagues who have previously received grants to find out about their experience.

-In addition, you should verify that the address of the fiscal sponsor on the form is the correct and complete mailing address to which a check may be sent.
+In addition, you should verify that the address of the fiscal agent on the form is the correct and complete mailing address to which a check may be sent.

-What are the responsibilities of the fiscal sponsor?
+What are the responsibilities of the fiscal agent?

-The fiscal sponsor is responsible for receiving and safeguarding your grant funds.
-Legally, the fiscal sponsor is obligated to:
+The fiscal agent is responsible for receiving and safeguarding your grant funds.
+Legally, the fiscal agent is obligated to:

 - maintain its own records of disbursements related to the grant